indosandi/typemouse/README.md

 # typemouse
 Type Position of Mouse.
 Inspired by vim where movement of cursor is typed.

-Program in java that can change mouse position by typing.
+Program in java that can change mouse position by typing on keyboard.
 Combination of letter will appear on screen then typing it will locate mouse position

 Key combination